mahyamkashani/Customized_YOLOv5/ReadMe.md

-# How to Train YOLOv5 on Custom Objects
+# How to Train YOLOv5 on Custom Objects DataSet

 This tutorial is based on the [YOLOv5 repository](https://github.com/ultralytics/yolov5) by [Ultralytics](https://www.ultralytics.com/).
 This notebook shows training on **your own custom objects**.
 Many thanks to Ultralytics for putting this repository together - This algorithm combine with clean data management tools at Roboflow.